 I know you know the importance of washing your hands in warm soapy water; however, there are times, we may forget about it.
 Before you begin to handle any food always make a point to wash your hands first.

 There are times we may pet Fido, then without thinking start handling the food.
-Please don’t feel bad if you just now realized you pet the dog then made your kiddo’s peanut butter and jelly sandwich without washing your hands first.
+Please don’t feel bad if you just now realized you pet the dog and then made your kiddo’s peanut butter and jelly sandwich without washing your hands first.

 Top 10 meal prep tips